 How to cook perfect buckwheat crepes

-- Then add the rest of the liquid and mix it in, to make a smooth pancake batter.
+- Then add the rest of the milk and mix it in, to make a smooth pancake batter.

 - And for perfect results, I recommend leaving the crepe batter to rest for a little while in a fridge.